What Is ADHD Medicine?

 Before prescribing medicine, the health care team will ask if your child is taking any other medicines.
 That includes over-the-counter medicines and supplements (like vitamins or herbal medicines).
 The care team will also want to know about your family's medical history, especially if any family members have (or had) heart disease.

 Doctors usually start by prescribing a low dose of a stimulant medicine.
 If your child is taking a new ADHD medicine or dose, the doctor will want you to watch and see if the medicine helps.
-The doctor will change the dose and how often your child takes the medicine based on how much it helps and if your child is having side effects.
+The doctor will change the dose and how often your child takes the medicine based on how much it helps and if your child has any side effects.

 How Can Parents Help?